oracle-livelabs/common/building-blocks/tasks/adb/create-graph.md

     ![Shows where the create button modeler is.](images/graph/graph-create-button.png " ")

-2. Enter **`MOVIE_RECOMMENDATIONS`** as the graph name, then click **Next**.
+2. Enter **`MOVIE_RECOMMENDATIONS`** as the graph name.
 That graph name is used throughout the next lab.
 Do not enter a different name because then the queries and code snippets in the next lab will fail.

     ![Shows the create graph window where you assign the graph a name.](./images/graph/create-graph-dialog.png " ")

+    Click **Next**.

-3. Expand **MOVIESTREAM** and select the `CUSTOMER_PROMOTIONS`, `CUSTSALES_PROMOTIONS` and `MOVIE` tables.
+3. Expand **MOVIESTREAM** and select the `CUSTOMER_SAMPLE`, `WATCHED` and `MOVIE` tables.

-    Click to expand list of available items and then select the tables

     ![Shows how to select tables](./images/graph/selected-tables.png " ")

-4. Move them to the right, that is, click the first icon on the shuttle control.
+    Shuttle them to the right using the first icon on the shuttle control.

     ![Shows the selected tables.](./images/graph/select-tables.png " ")

-5. Click **Next** to define the graph.
+    Click **Next**.

-    The suggested model has the `MOVIE` and `CUSTOMER_PROMOTIONS`, as a vertex table since there are foreign key constraints specified on `CUSTSALES_PROMOTIONS` that reference it.
+4. The suggested model has the `MOVIE` and `CUSTOMER_SAMPLE`, as a vertex tables since there are foreign key constraints specified on table `WATCHED` that reference them.

-    And `CUSTSALES_PROMOTIONS` is a suggested edge table.

     ![Shows the vertex and edge table.](./images/graph/create-graph-suggested-model.png " ")

-6. Now let's change the default Edge label.

-    Click the `CUSTSALES_PROMOTIONS` edge table and rename the Edge Label from `CUSTSALES_PROMOTIONS` to **WATCHED**.
-Then click **Next**.
-    Then click outside the input box on confirm label and save the update.
+5. You can view and change properties of the graph by clicking on one of the tables.
+For example, click `WATCHED` and notice the edge label.
+You will see this label when viewing and querying the graph.
+Keep the `WATCHED` label because it will be used in the next lab when querying the graph.

     ![Changed the label name of the edge to Transfers.](images/graph/edit-edge-label.png " ")

-    This is **important** because we will use these edge labels in the next lab of this workshop when querying the graph.
+    Click **Next**.

 <!---